akenessy/ToDoApp/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is distributed under the terms of the GNU Affero General Public License (AGPL).

 ---

-## Contributing

-We welcome contributions!
-Feel free to open a pull request or create an issue.

----

-Happy coding! 🎉